Nathan-Busse/NebulaNavigator/README.md

 - **Extended Platform Support:**
   Expand compatibility with additional version control and CI/CD platforms.

-For more detailed plans, consult: (NebulaNavigator\docs\roadmap.md).
+For more detailed plans, consult the [roadmap documentation](docs/roadmap.md).

 ---